Ernest Marples: Postmaster General

 In 1957, Harold Macmillan appointed Marples Postmaster General.
-On 2 June 1957, Marples started the first draw for the new Premium Bond scheme.
+On 2 June 1957, Marples started the first draw for the new Premium Bond scheme (the computer generating the random numbers was coincidentally named ERNIE).
 At that time the telephone network was controlled by the General Post Office, and saw the introduction of subscriber trunk dialling (STD), which eliminated the use of operators on national phone calls, and it has also been claimed that he introduced the first postcodes to the UK, although these were both actually technical innovations which would probably have been inevitable regardless of the presiding politician.

 Minister of Transport

 Marples was Minister of Transport from 14 October 1959 until the Conservatives lost the 1964 general election on 16 October 1964.

-As Minister of Transport, Marples oversaw the introduction of parking meters and the provisional driving licence in 1958, panda crossings in 1962 and two Transport Acts.
+As Minister of Transport, Marples oversaw the introduction of parking meters and the provisional driving licence in 1958, the Pink Zone (a parking scheme for the Christmas period in central London), panda crossings in 1962 and two Transport Acts.
 The Road Traffic Act of 1960 introduced the MOT test, roadside single yellow lines and double yellow lines, traffic wardens, and the 250 cc engine limit for learner motorcyclists.

 The Transport Act 1962 dissolved the British Transport Commission (BTC) which had overseen the railways, canals and road freight transport and established the British Railways Board; it also put in place measures which simplified the process of closing railways.
 The Act was described as the "most momentous piece of legislation in the field of railway law to have been enacted since the Railway and Canal Traffic Act 1854".

 In anticipation of the 1962 Act, the government appointed Dr Richard Beeching as Chairman of the British Railways Board with a brief to recommend and implement such changes as were necessary to end the losses that were growing rapidly at the time.
 The Beeching cuts, or "Beeching Axe" that followed resulted in the major closures for both stations and lines.
 It may not be entirely a coincidence that as Beeching was closing railway lines, the government was providing funding for the construction of motorways, which were being built by companies in which Marples had an interest.